ddxgz/tinyhms/README.md

 There are 2 ways to start up the server, the normal way and the docker way.

-### Docker to setup server
+### Use Docker to setup server

 The environment is organized as a docker container, locates in docker-compose/, just docker-compose up.
 The port can be changed as you like in docker-compose.yml

 To do this:

-1. Install docker (Or check on docker's official website to find how to install docker on your operating system)
+- Install docker (Or check on docker's official website to find how to install docker on your operating system)
 ```
 $ wget -qO- https://get.docker.com/ | sh
 ```

-2. Install docker-comopse
+- Install docker-comopse
 ```
 $ pip install docker-compose
 ```

-3. Make the Swift docker to run
+- Make the Swift docker to run

-    3.1. data container
+    - data container
     ```
     docker run -v /srv --name SWIFT_DATA busybox
     ```

-    3.2 Swift container
+    - Swift container
     ```
     ID=$(docker run -d -p 8081:8080 --volumes-from SWIFT_DATA -t morrisjobke/docker-swift-onlyone)
     ```

-4. Run the docker container of server with redis, go to the docker-compose/, run:
+- Run the docker container of server with redis, go to the docker-compose/, run:
 ```
 docker-compose up
 ```